Cognizant Technology Solutions Corp. [CTSH] stock Downgrade by Susquehanna analyst, price target now $80

 Sponsored

-The market cap for the stock reached $33.42 billion, with 498.00 million shares outstanding and 496.82 million shares in the current float.
-Compared to the average trading volume of 4.45M shares, CTSH stock reached a trading volume of 4601756 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CTSH stock reached $33.57 billion, with 498.00 million shares outstanding and 496.18 million shares in the current float.
+Compared to the average trading volume of 4.43M shares, CTSH reached a trading volume of 4253790 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Susquehanna have made an estimate for Cognizant Technology Solutions Corp. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 01, 2024.
 While these analysts kept the previous recommendation, Guggenheim raised their target price to Neutral.
 The new note on the price target was released on March 19, 2024, representing the official price target for Cognizant Technology Solutions Corp. stock.
 Previously, the target price had yet another raise to $82, while Mizuho analysts kept a Neutral rating on CTSH stock.

 Cognizant Technology Solutions Corp.
-[CTSH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.87.
-With this latest performance, CTSH shares dropped by -10.07% in over the last four-week period, additionally sinking by -0.06% over the last 6 months – not to mention a rise of 9.83% in the past year of trading.
+[CTSH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.03.
+With this latest performance, CTSH shares dropped by -6.24% in over the last four-week period, additionally plugging by 3.84% over the last 6 months – not to mention a rise of 13.48% in the past year of trading.

 Cognizant Technology Solutions Corp.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.25 and a Current Ratio set at 2.25.